thefringeninja/Cedar.HttpCommandHandling/README.md

 2. Easy way to create handler pipelines.
 3. Strategies to support command versioning using Content-Type.
 4. An optional .NET client library to facilitate simple command invocation.
 5. Supports IETF HTTP Problem Details for errors (json only).
 Problem details are extendable and exceptions are re-raised when using .NET client.
-6. Simple to test without any enviromental dependencies.
+6. Simple to test without any environmental dependencies.
 7. Commands can be invoked embedded, in-mem and in-proc allowing the same pipeline to be invoked remote or locally.
 8. No dependencies!